 - (a) Chevron must employ PSOs and establish monitoring locations as described in section 5 of this IHA and the Marine Mammal Monitoring Plan (Monitoring Plan; attached).
-Chevron must monitor the project area to the maximum extent possible based on the required number of PSOs, required monitoring locations, and environmental conditions. - (b) Monitoring must take place from 30 minutes prior to initiation of pile driving activity (i.e., pre-start clearance monitoring) through 30 minutes post-completion of pile driving activity. - (c) If a marine mammal is observed entering or within the shutdown zones indicated in Table 2, pile driving activity must be delayed or halted.
-Pile driving must be commenced or resumed as described in condition 4(e) of this IHA. - (d) Pre-start clearance monitoring must be conducted during periods of visibility sufficient for the lead PSO to determine that the shutdown zones indicated in Table 2 are clear of marine mammals.
-Pile driving may commence following 30 minutes of observation when the determination is made that the shutdown zones are clear of marine mammals. - (e) If pile driving is delayed or halted due to the presence of a marine mammal, the activity may not commence or resume until either the animal has voluntarily exited and been visually confirmed beyond the shutdown zone indicated in Table 2 or 15 minutes have passed without re-detection of the animal. - (f) Chevron must use soft start techniques when impact pile driving.
-Soft start requires contractors to provide an initial set of three strikes at reduced energy, followed by a 30-second waiting period, then two subsequent reduced-energy strike sets.
-A soft start must be implemented at the start of each day's impact pile driving and at any time following cessation of impact pile driving for a period of 30 minutes or longer. - (g) Chevron must use a bubble curtain during impact pile driving.
-The bubble curtain must be operated as necessary to achieve optimal performance.
-At a minimum, Chevron must adhere to the following performance standards:
+Chevron must monitor the project area to the maximum extent possible based on the required number of PSOs, required monitoring locations, and environmental conditions. - (b) Monitoring must take place from 30 minutes prior to initiation of pile extraction (i.e., pre-start clearance monitoring) through 30 minutes post-completion of pile extraction. - (c) If a marine mammal is observed entering or within the shutdown zones indicated in Table 2, pile extraction must be delayed or halted.
+Pile extraction must be commenced or resumed as described in condition 4(e) of this IHA. - (d) Pre-start clearance monitoring must be conducted during periods of visibility sufficient for the lead PSO to determine that the shutdown zones indicated in Table 2 are clear of marine mammals.
+Pile extraction may commence following 30 minutes of observation when the determination is made that the shutdown zones are clear of marine mammals. - (e) If pile extraction is delayed or halted due to the presence of a marine mammal, the activity may not commence or resume until either the animal has voluntarily exited and been visually confirmed beyond the shutdown zone indicated in Table 2 or 15 minutes have passed without re-detection of the animal. - (f) Pile extraction must be halted (as described in condition 4(c) of this IHA) upon observation of either a species for which incidental take is not authorized or a species for which incidental take has been authorized but the authorized number of takes has been met, entering or within the harassment zone (as shown in Table 2). - (g) A minimum shutdown zone of 10 meters must be established for all pile extraction activity. - (h) Chevron, construction supervisors and crews, PSOs, and relevant Chevron staff must avoid direct physical interaction with marine mammals during construction activity.
+If a marine mammal comes within 10 meters of such activity, operations must cease and vessels must reduce speed to the minimum level required to maintain steerage and safe working conditions, as necessary to avoid direct physical interaction.

-- (i) The bubble curtain must distribute air bubbles around 100 percent of the piling circumference for the full depth of the water column. - (ii) The lowest bubble ring must be in contact with the substrate for the full circumference of the ring, and the weights attached to the bottom ring shall ensure 100 percent substrate contact.
-No parts of the ring or other objects shall prevent full substrate contact. - (iii) Air flow to the bubblers must be balanced around the circumference of the pile. - (h) Pile driving activity must be halted (as described in condition 4(c) of this IHA) upon observation of either a species for which incidental take is not authorized or a species for which incidental take has been authorized but the authorized number of takes has been met, entering or within the harassment zone (as shown in Table 2). - (i) A minimum shutdown zone of 10 meters must be established for all pile driving activity. - (j) Chevron, construction supervisors and crews, PSOs, and relevant Chevron staff must avoid direct physical interaction with marine mammals during construction activity.
-If a marine mammal comes within 10 meters of such activity, operations must cease and vessels must reduce speed to the minimum level required to maintain steerage and safe working conditions, as necessary to avoid direct physical interaction. - (k) Should environmental conditions deteriorate such that marine mammals within the entire shutdown zone would not be visible (e.g., fog, heavy rain, night), Chevron should delay pile driving activity until observers are confident marine mammals within the shutdown zones could be detected.
+Should environmental conditions deteriorate such that marine mammals within the entire shutdown zone would not be visible (e.g., fog, heavy rain, night), Chevron should delay pile extraction until observers are confident marine mammals within the shutdown zones could be detected.